jgarcia24n/MouseSearch/README.md

 * **MAM Search:** Full-text search for torrents on MyAnonamouse.
 * **Advanced Filtering:** Filter by title, author, narrator, media type, language, and advanced tracker filters (e.g., Freeleech, VIP, Active).
-* **One-Click Downloading:** Send torrents directly to your qBittorrent client, assigning a category from the UI.
+* **One-Click Downloading:** Send torrents directly to your torrent client (currently supports qBittorrent), assigning a category from the UI.
 * **Live Status Dashboards:**
     * View your MAM user stats (username, ratio, bonus points, etc.) directly in the app.
-    * Check the connection status to both MAM and to qBittorrent.
+    * Check the connection status to both MAM and your torrent client.
 * **Dynamic IP Updater:** Automatically checks your server's public IP and updates MAM's "Dynamic Seedbox IP" setting if a change is detected.
 This is ideal for home servers with dynamic IPs.
-* **Live Torrent Polling:** After adding a torrent, the UI polls qBittorrent to show its download status (e.g., "Downloading 50%", "Seeding") in real-time.
+* **Live Torrent Polling:** After adding a torrent, the UI polls your torrent client to show its download status (e.g., "Downloading 50%", "Seeding") in real-time.
 Designates previously downloaded torrents as "Downloaded".
 * **[BETA] Auto-Organization:** (See details below) Automatically hard-links completed audiobooks from your download folder to a clean, organized library structure (e.g., `Author/Title/file.m4b`).

 ## Technology Stack